11 June 2019

 Laura Myers, Head of DC, added: “More and more employers are realising that helping their employees navigate their finances is not only the right thing to do, but also makes good business sense.
 We are delighted to have Heidi’s business and research expertise to provide clients with data led strategy and cutting edge thought leadership.”

 LCP DC Quarterly Update

 What's on the horizon for defined contribution pensions?
-In this edition of our DC update we look at key market updates from the past quarter, as well as news on legislative changes that may require you to take action.Read the update
+In this edition of our DC update we look at key industry and market updates from the past quarter, as well as Covid-19 updates and the latest within Responsible Investment drawing attention to climate risk.Read the update